angrykoala/wendigo/README.md

 **text(selector, expected, msg)**
 Asserts that at least one element matching the given selector has the expected string or regex.
+If expected is an array, all texts in it should match.

 ```js
 await browser.assert.text("p", "My First Paragraph");